2002 Westminster City Council election

-The 2002 Westminster City Council election took place on May 2, 2002, to elect members of the Westminster City Council.
+The 2002 Westminster City Council election took place on May 2, 2002, to elect 60 members of Westminster City Council.
 It resulted in a Conservative majority.

 Background

-Like all other boroughs in this election, Westminster went through a major redistricting, merging several wards, eliminating others as well as creating new wards.
+Like all the other 31 London boroughs, the City of Westminster went through a major redistricting prior to the 2002 local elections, merging several wards, eliminating others as well as creating new wards.
 The changes were as follows: